Achievement Unlocked

 Transference-Focused Psychotherapy

 TFP addresses the fragmented internal world through systematic interpretation of transference.
-The therapeutic relationship becomes the primary arena of change; particularly effective for grandiose NPD (Weinberg & Ronningstam, 2020).
+The therapeutic relationship becomes the primary arena of change and is particularly effective for grandiose NPD (Weinberg and Ronningstam, 2020).

 Both Subtypes